kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

 The backup and restore [continuous integration flow](https://github.com/kyma-project/test-infra/blob/master/prow/scripts/cluster-integration/kyma-gke-end-to-end-test.sh) looks as follows:

 1. Create a new Namespace.
 2. Create new resources in the Namespace.
-The resources can be Namespace-wide or cluster-wide.
+The resources can be Namespace-scoped or cluster-wide.
 3. Verify that the resources work.
 4. Back up the Namespace and all the resources in it.
 5. Remove the Namespace and all its resources.